 San Francisco becomes a target for waves of destructive meteors after a rogue comet orbits around the earth...
 For astronomer, Michelle Young, what was meant to be a once-in-a-lifetime celestial event, soon turns into her worst nightmare as thousands of meteors break the surface of the atmosphere and bombard the city of San Francisco.
-Written by

 The fury no one saw coming...